The Maya Writing System

-- Logograms written in BOLDFACE UPPERCASE letters
+- Logograms are written in BOLDFACE UPPERCASE letters

-- Syllabograms in boldface lowercase
+- Syllabograms are written in boldface lowercase

-We use quotation marks ” ” to indicate translated texts.
+I will use quotation marks ” ” to indicate translated texts.

-Structure of Maya Glyphs
+The Structure of Maya Glyphs

 Very much like in our Latin-based writing system, words in the ancient Maya script are composed of several signs associated together.
 The pictorial nature of the Maya writing system, though, makes it harder to grasp for the untrained eye than our alphabetic system.